syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/ColumnDragAndDrop.md

 ## Customize column drag and drop indicators

-SfDataGrid allows you to customize the column drag and drop indicators by writing a Style class overriding from DataGridStyle and assigning it to the [SfDataGrid.GridStyle](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~GridStyle.html) property.
+SfDataGrid allows you to customize the column drag and drop indicators by writing a custom grid style deriving from [DataGridStyle](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.DataGridStyle.html) and assigning it to the [SfDataGrid.GridStyle](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~GridStyle.html) property.

 The following code example shows how to Customize column drag and drop indicators in SfDataGrid.